The difference you make

 Our long term vision is to halve the number of accidental coastal deaths in the UK and Ireland by 2024.
 Several campaigns have been expanding over the last year as we work towards that goal.

 Respect the Water reached 45M people and saw a significant increase in awareness of water safety issues from the previous year, including amongst the most at risk group - men aged 16-39.

 Swim Safe expanded to three additional locations, giving 7,059 children free practical training to boost their confidence in open water.

 We don’t always get stories where the impact of prevention work is so clear – we’ll never know how many lives have been saved by the schemes you’ve funded.

-But with over 575,846 young people reached with interactive water safety talks by our education volunteers and lifeguards, with 103 community lifesaving plans now underway and a further 128 in development, we know we have had an impact for life.
+But with over 682,453 young people reached with interactive water safety talks by our education volunteers and lifeguards, and 231 community lifesaving plans now in place, we know we have had an impact for life.